Capgemini/microsoft-team-labs/codelabs/git-basics.md

 ### Stage changes

-- Stage individual file changes by right-clicking a file in the 'Change' view and selecting 'Stage', it would create a 'Staged Changes' section in Team Explorer.
-Only changes in the Staged Changes section are added to the next commit.
+- Stage individual file changes by right-clicking a file in the 'Change' view and selecting **Stage**, it would create a **Staged Changes** section in Team Explorer.
+Only changes in the **Staged Changes** section are added to the next commit.

   ![stage](.attachments/git-basics/stage01.png)

-- Stage multiple files or folders by selecting them then right-clicking and choosing Stage or by dragging and dropping files from the Changes list into the Staged Changes list.
+- Stage multiple files or folders by selecting them then right-clicking and choosing Stage or by dragging and dropping files from the Changes list into the **Staged Changes** list.

-- Ignore files by right-clicking and selecting Ignore this local item or Ignore this extension.
+- Ignore files by right-clicking and selecting **Ignore this local item** or **Ignore this extension**.
 - This adds an entry to the .gitignore file in your local repo.
 If the ignored file was added to your repo in an earlier commit, ignoring the file will not remove it from the Changes list.

 ### Create a commit

-- Open the Git Changes view in Team Explorer.
+- Open the **Git Changes** view in **Team Explorer**.

-- Enter a commit message describing your changes and select Commit Staged to create a new commit that includes the changes listed in the Staged Changes section.
+- Enter a commit message describing your changes and select Commit Staged to create a new commit that includes the changes listed in the **Staged Changes** section.

-- Skip staging files if you just want to commit all changes listed by entering a commit message and selecting Commit All when you have no staged changes.
+- Skip staging files if you just want to commit all changes listed by entering a commit message and selecting **Commit All** when you have no staged changes.

   ![commit](.attachments/git-basics/commit01.png)